djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 Oakland signed Hatteberg to first base for $950K on a one-year contract after Colorado declined salary arbitration.
 The A's saw past the injury to identify exceptional plate discipline and on-base skills.
 His .367 OBP in 2000 and .410 OBP in 1999 demonstrated an ability to get on base.

 The position switch to first base was unprecedented.
 He had never played the position professionally.
-He learned first base during spring training with infield coach **Ron Washington**.
+He learned first base during spring training with infield coach Ron Washington.

 Hatteberg's 2002 performance validated the analytical approach: .280/.374/.433 slash line, 68 walks versus 56 strikeouts, and 4.15 pitches per plate appearance (3rd in AL).
 His defining moment came on September 4, 2002, when his walk-off home run against Kansas City secured the A's 20th consecutive victory and set an AL record.